-Your main source of academic support during your studies will come from your department, including:
+Your main source of academic support is your department.

-- your course director (taught students) or academic supervisor (research students), who will be your primary point of guidance and support throughout your time here
+- Your Course Director or Academic Supervisor.
+They will be your primary point of guidance and support throughout your studies.

-- a dedicated Postgraduate Tutor and Director of Postgraduate Studies, who are responsible for the overall smooth running of your department’s postgraduate teaching and research
+- Postgraduate Tutor and Director of Postgraduate Studies.
+They are responsible for the overall running of your department’s postgraduate teaching and research.

-- a personal tutor (for Master’s students on larger courses) or members of your research group (research students)
+- Your Personal Tutor (for Master’s students on larger courses) or members of your research group (research students).

-We have subject librarians for every department who can offer expert advice on finding resources for your subject area and help with using the Library’s collection of e-journals and e-books.
+Subject librarians for your department can offer expert advice on finding resources for your subject area and help with using the Library’s collection of online journals and books.

 English for international students

-The Centre for Academic English offers a range of support for Master's and PhD students studying science, engineering and medicine, whose first language is not English.
+The Centre for Academic English offers specialised support for Master's and PhD students whose first language is not English studying science, engineering and medicine.

-There are a range of courses at all levels, as well as one-to-one consultations to respond to your language needs.
+There are courses at all levels and one-to-one consultations to respond to your language needs.

-Our Success Guide for postgraduate students brings together a wealth of advice and resources to help you achieve academic excellence at Imperial.
-This covers everything from presentations and effective research to well-being and professional development.
-Different sections of the guide are designed to be useful at different points during your degree.
+Our Success Guide brings together advice and resources to help you excel with us.
+Covering everything from presentations and research to wellbeing and professional development.